 3. Uninsulated ducts that give way to condensation

 When ductwork is uninsulated, condensation could set in and the water that it produces can drip through the AC vents.
 Sometimes ducts that are in the attic area are uninsulated, and chances are, these are the ones that produce condensation.
 Fortunately, the solution is simple: wrapping insulation on the uninsulated ductwork.

 After confirming that the ductwork in question is uninsulated, purchase an R-11 or R-13 Fiberglass batt and wrap them around the problematic ductwork.

 4. Dirty AC filters

-A dirty AC filter will always be one of the possible reasons why an AC will malfunction.
+A dirty AC filter will always be one of the possible reasons why is my heat pump freezing up in the summer or winter.
 So, it is not surprising to say that it could also prompt water to drip through the AC vents.
 Dirty filters can cause the air conditioner to freeze up and eventually drip water through the vents.